-2Note that in the current implementation (December 2002) the PimScopeZoneTable is used only for PIM Bootstrap messages.
+&lt;sup>2Note that in the current implementation (July 2008) the PimScopeZoneTable is used only for PIM Bootstrap messages.
 In the future, the scope zone information would be used for other control messages as well.

-3(,,RP) entry is an entry that matches all multicast groups that use one specific RP.

-no RP yet.
+- (\,\,RP) multicast routing table.
+This table contains all (\,\,RP) multicast routing entries .
+For simplicity of implementation, this table contains an (\,\,RP) entry for each RP in the RpTable, even if no (\,\,RP) Join messages for that RP were received.
+The iterator for this table returns the entries ordered by their RP address: the numerically smallest addresses first.
+Note that each PimMre entry in this table has the source address set to the RP address, and the group address set to zero (i.e., IPvX::ZERO()). - (\,G) multicast routing table.
+This table contains all (\,G) multicast routing entries.
+Each entry in that table contains a pointer to the corresponding (\,\,RP) entry for that group, or NULL if the group has no RP yet.
 The iterator for this table returns the entries ordered by their group address: the numerically smallest addresses first.
-Note that all PimMre entries in this table have a source address of zero (e.g., IPvX::ZERO()).

-- (S,G) multicast routing table.
+Note that each PimMre entry in this table has the source address set to zero (i.e., IPvX::ZERO()). - (S,G) multicast routing table.
 This table contains all (S,G) multicast routing entries.
-Each entry in that table contains a pointer to the corresponding (,G) entry for that group, or NULL if there is no (,G) entry.
-It also contains a pointer to the corresponding (S,G,rpt) entry if such exists (seen below).
-There are two iterators for this table: entries ordered by source address first, and entries ordered by group address first. - (S,G,rpt) multicast routing table.
+Each entry in that table contains a pointer to the corresponding (\,G) entry for that group, or NULL if there is no (\,G) entry.
+It also contains a pointer to the corresponding (S,G,rpt) entry if such entry exists (seen below).
+There are two iterators for this table: an iterator for the entries ordered by the numerically smallest source address first, and an iterator for the entries ordered by the numerically smallest group address first. - (S,G,rpt) multicast routing table.
 This table contains all (S,G,rpt) multicast routing entries.
-Each entry in that table contains a pointer to the corresponding (,G) entry for that group (by definition, there must be (,G) entry to have (S,G,rpt) entry as well).
-It also contains a pointer to the corresponding (S,G) entry if such exists.
-There are two iterators for this table: entries ordered by source address first, and entries ordered by group address first.
+Each entry in that table contains a pointer to the corresponding (\,G) entry for that group, or NULL if there is no (\,G) entry.
+It also contains a pointer to the corresponding (S,G) entry if such entry exists.
+There are two iterators for this table: an iterator for the entries ordered by the numerically smallest source address first, and an iterator for the entries ordered by the numerically smallest first.

-For simplicity of implementation, currently (December 2002) PimMrt contains one more table: PimMrtMfc PIM-specific table with Multicast Forwarding Cache entries (in the future, this table may be moved out of PimMrt to PimNode) composed of PimMfc entries.
+For simplicity of implementation, currently (July 2008) PimMrt contains one more table: PimMrtMfc PIM-specific table with Multicast Forwarding Cache (PimMfc) entries (in the future, this table may be moved out of PimMrt to PimNode).
 This table contains all entries that have been installed in the multicast forwarding table in the multicast forwarding engine.
-Currently (December 2002), those entries are source-group-specific, and are installed "on-demand" (i.e., only if there is an active source for some group).
-In the future, group-specific entries may be supported as well (assuming that that multicast forwarding engine supports (,G) multicast forwarding entries).
+Currently (July 2008), those entries are source-group-specific, and are installed "on-demand" (i.e., only if there is an active source for some multicast group).
+In the future, group-specific entries may be supported as well (assuming that that multicast forwarding engine supports (\,G) multicast forwarding entries).

 In addition to the above tables, PimMrt contains a mechanism for tracking dependencies among the PimMre and PimMfc entries, as well as the PimMre and PimMfc dependencies on external state such as the RP set or the MRIB information.
 For example, if the MRIB for a specific network prefix changes, then all PimMre and PimMfc entries that depend on that network prefix must be updated accordingly.
-A single change may trigger a number of operations that must be performed on a number of entries, therefore we need to carefully track state dependency.
-Below is a summary of some of the events that may trigger processing actions in the PimMrt:
+A single change may trigger a number of operations that must be performed on a number of entries, therefore we need to carefully track the state dependency.
+Below is a summary of some of the events that may trigger actions to process entries in PimMrt: